 (1) Preamble

-Vernal Pool Habitat, which includes the pool depression as well as the land located within 100 feet of the mean annual pool boundary, are likely significant to the protection of wildlife habitat and recreation.
+Vernal Pool Habitat, which includes the pool depression as well as the land located within 100 feet of the mean annual pool boundary, arepresumed to be significant to the protection of wildlife habitat and recreation.

 The plant community composition and structure, soil structure, topography, and hydrologic regime of Vernal Pool Habitat provide food, shelter, migratory and breeding areas, and overwintering areas for amphibians and fairy shrimp as well as foraging habitat for a variety of wildlife species.
 Vernal pools constitute a unique and increasingly rare type of wildlife habitat.
 Vernal pools provide essential breeding habitat for certain salamanders, frogs, and toads as well as complete life-cycle habitat for fairy shrimp.
 Some obligate species that utilize vernal pools for breeding are totally dependent upon the pool and its associated habitat for survival.
 The areas proximate to the pool, and for some distance away from the pool depending upon the species, provide important non-breeding habitat functions, such as migratory pathways, feeding, shelter, and overwintering sites.
 Many other facultative species also utilize vernal pools and their associated uplands for breeding and non-breeding functions, although these species are not restricted to this type of habitat.
 The shallow edges of vernal pools represent one of the most ecologically valuable portions of these habitats.
 These areas are first to thaw in the spring, allowing earlier access by amphibians to the pool.
 The water in these shallow water zones is warmer than in deeper pool areas and egg development benefits from the warmer water temperatures.
 Trees and shrubs growing proximate to the pool provide shading upon leaf-out later in the vernal pool season.
 Vegetation growing near and within the pool provide coarse and fine woody debris which serve as substrate for egg mass attachment, and in combination with leaf litter, as a base for the food web in the vernal pool.
 Stumps, fallen logs, and leaf litter offer shelter and cover for amphibians migrating to and from the pool.
 Vernal pools provide other important wildlife habitat functions during the non-breeding season for a wide variety of wildlife species.
 Vernal Pool Habitat excludes those areas so extensively altered by human activity that their important wildlife habitat functions have been effectively eliminated.